NREL/disco/docs/source/data-sources.rst

 Data Sources
 ************

-DISCO currently supports several types of data sources, namely GEM, EPRI, SourceTree1, SourceTree2.
-The following sectinos show how to prepare the source feeder models which are used as *input paths* for transforming models with given analysis type.
+DISCO currently supports OpenDSS models stored in several source formats, namely GEM, EPRI, SourceTree1, SourceTree2.
+The following sections show how to prepare the source feeder models which are used as *input paths* for transforming models with a given analysis type.

 .. _GEM_JSON_Schema: